AxonIQ/giftcard-demo/README.md

 - `ExampleEvent`, an unused event, but with a more complex data structure to show the `config-api` usage in more detail.

 ### Using the data protection plugin in Axon Server
+Running the docker-compose.yml file (rather than the kubernetes deployment) found in the docker directory will bring up an instance of axon server and and instance of vault to be able to run the example.

 Use the axonserver-cli to upload and configure the data protection plugin (taken from https://docs.axoniq.io/reference-guide/axon-server/administration/plugins#plugin-administration)

 Upload the data protection plugin